Maysha-Khanom-Moon/advanced_sql_with_Baraa/README.md

 1. top-n analysis
     - analysis the top performers to do targeted marketing
 2. bottom-n analysis
+    - help analysis the underperformance to manage risks and to do optimizations
 3. assign unique ids
 4. identify duplicates